A Problem Well Stated Post 4: Evolution of a Problem Statement

 n small to mid-sized testing laboratories, a well-developed problem statement is the foundation of effective corrective action.
 This post explores how a problem statement evolves—from initial detection to a fully actionable plan—within the framework of ISO/IEC 17025.
 Rather than rushing to solutions, lab teams are encouraged to begin with a “concept statement,” a rough draft that helps focus investigation and align team understanding.

-A Problem Well Stated Post 3: Building Problem Statement that Actually Work
+A Problem Well Stated Part 3: Building Problem Statements that Actually Works

 In the third post of the A Problem Well Stated series, we introduce a practical framework—the 7-Question Matrix—to help lab teams write clear, focused problem statements.
 These statements guide investigations, reduce noise, and improve root cause analysis.